Sprung floor

-A sprung floor is a floor that absorbs shocks, giving it a softer feel.
+A sprung floor is a floor that absorbs shock, giving it a softer feel.
 Such floors are considered the best kind for dance and indoor sports and physical education, and can enhance performance and greatly reduce injuries.
+Sprung floors, often referred to as floating floors, are not all the same and can vary in design and performance between different types.
 Modern sprung floors are supported by foam backing or rubber feet, while traditional floors provide their spring through bending woven wooden battens.
+Sprung floors have been used in dance halls and performance venues since the 19th century, and are also used in gymnastics, cheerleading, and other athletic activities that require a cushioned surface.
+The construction of sprung floors can vary, but they generally consist of a performance surface layer on top of a sprung sub-floor with shock-absorbing materials.
+Sprung floors provide benefits such as injury reduction, enhanced performance, and appropriate traction for users.

-On of the earliest on-record sprung-floor ballrooms is Papanti's for dance lessons in Boston, built in 1837.
+One of the earliest on-record sprung-floor ballrooms is Papanti's for dance lessons in Boston, built in 1837.
 There was also one in the New Zealand Premier House, when expanded in 1872–73.